-- If you’ve received a questionable message from a colleague or friend, contact her or him via another channel (phone or text message) and make sure she or he sent it.
+- If you’ve received a questionable message from a colleague or friend, contact her or him via another channel (like a phone call or text message) to make sure she or he sent it.

 - Reach out to your IT team for advice (and to alert them that there is a potential phishing threat active on your organization’s network).